 The three R’s of influence:

 2. Reach: Targeted reach shows more ROI.
-Identify the number of people you could potentially reach the influencer’s follower base that would bring value to your business.
+Identify the number of people you could potentially reach through the influencer’s follower base that would bring value to your business.
 Having a lot of micro-influencers to tweet about your brand using a certain hashtag actually has more reach than one big celeb tweeting once about your brands.

 3. Resonance: The first two Rs play hand-in-hand to create resonance.
 The potential level of engagement the influencer, as well as how the influencer interacts with the brand, can create with an audience that’s valuable and relevant to your brand.